 Search market share facts and figures 2008

-Posted by Brett Pringle on October 15, 2008 in Search Engine Marketing
+Posted by on October 15, 2008 in Search Engine Marketing

 I have my moments when i end up on a hunt, trawling through the SERPS to find figures or statistics on search engine market shares or even research completed on how search user behaviour has changed.
 2008 has seen alot of changes compared to previous years, we know Big G leads the pack, and others follow suit, however it’s been a very interesting hunt the last week or 2, surprised that you cannot find some of the information i stumbled upon in 1 central point, post, article or whitepaper online.

-Within the UK i came across that by March 2008 Google was leading with 74% market share, which has climbed since last year up from over 65%.
+Google dominates within the UK market, by March 2008 Google was leading with 74% market share, which has climbed since last year up from over 65%.
+Now currently close to almost 80% of the market share within the UK.

 Search Engine Market Share March 2008